shamim-code/WeightConverter/README.md

 # WeightConverter
-In this android I have worked about weight converter (Kg to Pound)
+In this android app, I have worked about weight converter (Kg to Pound)